Please Note: Shipping delays may occur with enhanced safety protocols due to COVID-19.

 If you are dissatisfied for any reason, please let me know.
 I hope to meet your highest expectations and deliver the best possible purchasing experience.

-Custom orders cannot be returned or exchanged.
+Custom orders and earrings cannot be returned or exchanged.

 How do I cancel an order?